syncfusion-content/flutter-docs/Flutter/barcode/two-dimensional.md

 ---
 layout: post
-title: Two-dimensional symbology in Flutter Barcode widget | Syncfusion
+title: Two-dimensional symbology in Flutter Barcodes widget | Syncfusion
-description: Learn here all about Two-dimensional symbology feature of Syncfusion Flutter Barcode (SfBarcodeGenerator) widget and more.
+description: Learn here all about Two-dimensional symbology feature of Syncfusion Flutter Barcodes (SfBarcodeGenerator) widget and more.
 platform: flutter
 control: SfBarcodeGenerator
 documentation: ug
 ---

-# Two-dimensional symbology in Flutter Barcode (SfBarcodeGenerator)
+# Two-dimensional symbology in Flutter Barcodes (SfBarcodeGenerator)

 Two dimensional Barcode is a way to represent information by using the two-dimensional approach.
 It is similar to one dimensional Barcode, but can represent more data per unit area.
 The barcode generator control supports the following two dimensional symbology: